bondhugula/pluto/README.md

 LICENSE

-Pluto is available under GPL v3, and libpluto is available under the MIT license.
-Please see the files LICENSE and LICENSE.MIT for more details.
+Pluto and libpluto are available under the MIT LICENSE.
+Please see the file LICENSE in the top-level directory for more details.

 INSTALLING PLUTO